 As you work your way across the city, make sure you look out for the colourful and quirky street art by following the City Centre Mural Trail.
 See how many of the murals you can spot and who can spot them first!

-Meanwhile, getting to the city is really easy too, thanks to the Kids Go Free ticket with ScotRail where kids up to the age of 15 can travel free with each paying adult.
+Meanwhile, getting to the city is really easy too, thanks to the 'Kids for a Quid' scheme with ScotRail where kids up to the age of 15 can travel for £1 return with each paying adult.

 It’s clear the family will be well entertained in Glasgow but if you want to venture a little further out of the city then there are loads more on offer.